-- 2. We recognise that online safety is part of the whole school approach to safeguarding which includes: - Parental engagement with online safety - An appropriate level of security to protect users and their data - An annual review of our online safety procedures which include a risk assessment that reflects and considers the risks children face online - Curriculum planning - Teacher training - The role and responsibilities of the DSL team - 3.
-Further information reading the specific approaches relating to this can be found in our Online Safety Policy, Acceptable Use Policies and Image Use Policy which can be found in the staff room/ office/ staff intranet/ website etc. If the School does not have separate policies relating to the use of mobile phones and devices, then this information should be detailed within the Safeguarding and Child Protection Policy. - 4.
+- An appropriate level of security to protect users and their data - An annual review of our online safety procedures which include a risk assessment that reflects and considers the risks children face online - Curriculum planning - Teacher training - The role and responsibilities of the DSL team - 7.
+Further information reading the specific approaches relating to this can be found in our Online Safety Policy, Acceptable Use Policies and Image Use Policy which can be found in the staff room/ office/ staff intranet/ website etc. If the Setting does not have separate policies relating to the use of mobile phones and devices, then this information should be detailed within the Safeguarding and Child Protection Policy. - 8.
 We will ensure that appropriate filtering and monitoring systems are in place when pupils and staff access the systems and internet provision.
 We will be careful to ensure that these systems do not place unreasonable restrictions on internet access or limit what children can be taught with regards to online teaching and safeguarding.
-If not in place within Online Safety policy, then list details of how this is established and achieved e.g. which filtering/monitoring system is in place and why these decisions have been made by the leadership team. - 5.
+If not in place within the Online Safety policy, then list details of how this is established and achieved e.g. which filtering/monitoring system is in place and why these decisions have been made by the leadership team. - 9.
 All staff are expected to follow the Filtering & Monitoring Standards for Schools and Colleges and to alert the DSL if they come across anything accessible online that would be inappropriate for children.
-This includes if:

-- they witness or suspect unsuitable material has been accessed - they can access unsuitable material - they are teaching topics which could create unusual activity on the filtering logs - there is failure in the software or abuse of the system - there are perceived unreasonable restrictions that affect teaching and learning or administrative tasks - they notice abbreviations or misspellings that allow access to restricted material - 6.
-We will communicate and reinforce to parents and carers how important it is that children are safe online and to inform them which filtering and monitoring systems are used in the school.
-We will always let parents know what we are asking children to do online outside of School and the sites they will be asked to access and also which staff member they will be interacting with online (if any)
+This includes if: - they witness or suspect unsuitable material has been accessed - they can access unsuitable material - they are teaching topics which could create unusual activity on the filtering logs - there is failure in the software or abuse of the system - there are perceived unreasonable restrictions that affect teaching and learning or administrative tasks - they notice abbreviations or misspellings that allow access to restricted material - 10.
+We will communicate and reinforce to parents and carers how important it is that children are safe online and to inform them which filtering and monitoring systems are used in the setting.
+We will always let parents know what we are asking children to do online outside of Setting and the sites they will be asked to access and also which staff member they will be interacting with online (if any)